Bopified/ToyBattlesHQ/doc/reporting_issues.md

-# 🛠️ How to Report Issues
+# 🛠️ 8.1 How to create bug reports via GitHub Issues

 If you’ve found something wrong with the server emulator — whether it’s a bug, an exploit, or anything else — thank you for taking the time to report it!
 This helps improve the project for everyone.
 Please read below to make sure your report is clear and useful.